Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 -------------------------------------------------------------------------------
 ## Introduction

 Structured Query Language, or SQL is a language used to create and manipulate databases and their entries.
 The Relational DataBase Management System (RDBMS) is the basis for SQL.
 In RDBMS the data is stored in database objects called *tables*.
 A database can contain one or more tables.
 A table is like any other data table.
 It has a collection of data entries and consists of columns and rows.
 However columns are called *fields* and rows are called *records*.
 A record will contain information from a variety of different attributes.
 Each field will contain the entire collection of information about a particular attribute.
 The number of entries in a table is given by the number of records.
+Terminology I made up now.
+I will refer to the intersection between fields and records as *domains*.
+A record will have as many domains as there are fields, but not all domains will have information in them.

 ## Using SQL in a Website
 To build a website that shows data from a database, you will need: